zthun/works/packages/works.themes/README.md

 @import '~@zthun/works.themes';
 ```

-After that, ever component in the @zthun/works.react package will look like it does on [zthunworks.com](https://zthunworks.com).
+After that, every component in the @zthun/works.react package will look like it does on [zthunworks.com](https://zthunworks.com).